 Dairy Import Licensing Program

 Import licensing is one of the tools USDA uses to administer the tariff-rate quota (TRQ) system for U.S. imports of dairy products.
-For dairy products subject to TRQs, an license from FAS is generally required to import items at the low-tier tariff rate.
-Individuals must apply annually for a license between Sept.
+For dairy products subject to TRQs, importers are generally required to obtain a license from FAS to take advantage of low-tier tariff rate.
+Importers must apply for a license annually between Sept.
 1 and Oct.
 15.

 Under the TRQs, the low-tier rate applies to imports up to a specified quantity.
 A high-tier rate applies to any imports in excess of that amount.
 No license is required to import products at the high-tier rate, to import products for an agency of the U.S. government, or to import products for personal use, as long as net weight does not exceed 5 kilograms (11 pounds) in any one shipment.